Minjian/CompWebNet_Attacks_Defenses/proj2/attacks/README.txt

 Based on the code in router.js, the app uses "session.account" to maintain user's session.
 In the "/post_transfer" function, we know it would check "req.session.account.bitbars" and "req.session.account.username" to validate the transfer.
 Hence, in this attack, we need to overwrite those 2 fields.

 In addition, req.session is generally serialized as JSON by the store according to http://expressjs.com/en/resources/middleware/session.html.
 We can JS JSON to modify those 2 fields.

+## 3.4 Exploit Delta: Cooking the Books with Cookies
+Based on the code in the "/post_transfer" function, the app would update the database by using "req.session.account.bitbars".
+Similarly to 3.3, we can overwrite the value of "req.session.account.bitbars" to forge Bitbars.

+As the grader will send 1 Bitbar to another user and then verify the new account contains 1 million Bitbars, we need to set the value as 1 million and 1 Bitbars.

+## 3.5 Exploit Echo: SQL Injection

+## 3.6 Exploit Foxtrot: Profile Worm

+## 3.7 Exploit Gamma: Password Extraction via Timing Attack